 There’s literally any limitations on the free users.

-For example, you’re allowed to store unlimited data, set multi-factor authentication, use the software, and sync your data on as many devices as you want, generate audit reports, and more.
+For example, you’re allowed to store unlimited data, set multi-factor authentication, use the software, and sync your data on multiple devices, generate audit reports, and more.

-The only limitation is, as a free member, you can add only one user to your shared folder.
+The only limitation is, as a free member on the app, you can add only one user to your shared folder.
 Other than this, the free account is as good as the paid ones.

 In contrast, Dashlane has many conditions for its free users.